Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Why These Parts

-The Ryzen 7 9800X3D is the gaming CPU ceiling at $479.
-Its 96MB of L3 cache (64MB stacked 3D V-Cache plus 32MB standard) keeps game data closer to the CPU cores, reducing DRAM round-trip latency and eliminating the CPU-bound frame drops that plague less-cached processors in open-world and simulation-heavy titles.
-Microsoft Flight Simulator 2024, Cities: Skylines 2, and Factorio all show double-digit FPS improvements over the non-X3D Ryzen 7 9700X.
-At this budget, the performance delta justifies the $180 premium over the 9700X.
+The Ryzen 7 9800X3D is the gaming CPU ceiling at $448.
+Its 96MB of L3 cache (64MB stacked 3D V-Cache plus 32MB standard) keeps game data closer to CPU cores, cutting DRAM round-trip latency and eliminating the frame-rate drops that affect less-cached processors in open-world and simulation-heavy titles.
+Microsoft Flight Simulator 2024, Cities: Skylines 2, and CPU-heavy strategy games all show double-digit FPS improvements over the non-X3D Ryzen 7 9700X.
+The 9700X at $265 saves $183 — a real option if budget flexibility is tight — but the 9800X3D’s advantage holds in any title that benefits from cache depth.

 Component Deep Dives

-The RTX 5070 Ti launched with the GB203 die — a step down from the GB202 in the RTX 5080 and 5090, but not meaningfully so at 1440p and only 12% behind at 4K in rasterization.
-The 16GB GDDR7 framebuffer on a 256-bit bus delivers 896 GB/s of memory bandwidth, compared to the RTX 5070’s 672 GB/s on a 192-bit interface.
-That gap becomes apparent in memory-intensive scenarios: ray tracing at 4K, games with 10GB+ texture packs, and VRAM-hungry workloads like video encoding alongside a live game stream.
+The RTX 5070 Ti uses the GB203 die — one step below the GB202 in the RTX 5080 and 5090, but close enough in rasterization at 1440p and 12% behind at 4K to make the price gap meaningful.
+The 16GB GDDR7 framebuffer on a 256-bit bus delivers 896 GB/s of memory bandwidth, against the RTX 5070’s 672 GB/s on a 192-bit interface.
+That distinction becomes real in memory-intensive scenarios: ray tracing at 4K, games with 10GB+ texture packs, and VRAM-heavy workloads like video encoding alongside a live game stream.

-MSI’s Gaming Trio OC variant boosts to approximately 2520 MHz vs the 2452 MHz Founders Edition reference clock.
-The TRI FROZR 4 triple-fan cooling system using TORX 5.0 fans runs the card 8-12°C cooler than reference designs under sustained 4K load.
-In hour-long stress tests, the Gaming Trio OC holds within 2-3% of peak boost clock — thermal throttling is not a factor.
+MSI’s Gaming Trio OC Plus boosts to approximately 2580 MHz versus the 2452 MHz Founders Edition reference clock — a meaningful factory overclock that MSI’s TRI FROZR 4 triple-fan cooling keeps stable.
+The three TORX 5.0 fans run the card 8-12°C cooler than reference designs under sustained 4K load.
+In extended stress runs, the Gaming Trio OC Plus holds within 2-3% of peak boost clock throughout — thermal throttling is not a factor.

 DLSS 4 Multi Frame Generation is the RTX 5070 Ti’s practical performance multiplier.
-With DLSS Quality at 4K plus 2x Frame Generation, Cyberpunk 2077 moves from ~52 FPS native to 110-120 effective FPS.
+With DLSS Quality at 4K plus 2x Frame Generation, Cyberpunk 2077 moves from roughly 52 FPS native to 110-120 effective FPS.
 The Reflex 2 low-latency integration keeps system latency below 40ms even with frame generation active.
-For competitive titles at 1440p, DLSS Performance or Quality mode with Reflex 2 enabled produces both high frame rates and low latency.
+For competitive titles at 1440p, DLSS Performance or Quality mode with Reflex 2 enabled produces high frame rates and low latency simultaneously.

 PSU note: The RTX 5070 Ti requires a 16-pin 12V-2x6 connector.
 The Corsair RM850e (2025) in this build includes a native cable.
-If you swap in a different PSU, verify it ships with a 12V-2x6 cable rather than relying on an 8-pin adapter.
+If substituting a different PSU, verify it ships with a 12V-2x6 cable rather than relying on an 8-pin adapter.

 CPU: AMD Ryzen 7 9800X3D